 How we booked 12 Free Tickets Japan

 I came across a deal with Singapore Airlines from LA to Tokyo for next year.
-I actually blogged about it over at Points with a Crew.
 The dates, however, weren’t going to work for us.
 So I slept on it.
 When I woke up the next morning, I searched for the deals again to Japan, and was faced with a predicament.
 I could fly my family to Japan during Spring Break and use approximately 43,000 Chase Ultimate Reward Points via Singapore Airlines or 37,000 Chase Ultimate Reward Points via ANA.
 I opted for the one that would charge me fewer points.
 It was at least a difference of 30,000 Ultimate Rewards Points, and I value those points quite heavily.
 I checked the ANA website and if we booked this directly with ANA, it was going to cost $8,933 for the six members of my family.
 Ouch!!!
 No, thanks!

 Using Chase Ultimate Rewards Portal

 I knew there was a better way of booking this flight.
 I had seen this fare go on special with Singapore Air and ANA, but I knew better not to pay cash for this airfare.
 I mean, I have the points, and whenever possible, I’d rather use points than paying cash.
 It was a toss up between ANA and Singapore.
 I couldn’t go wrong.
 In 2017, Singapore was ranked # 2 and ANA was ranked #3 in the world’s best airlines.

 I also chose to use the Chase Portal because with the points earned with my Chase Sapphire Reserve, I get a 1.5x return on our points.
 We ended up using a total of 224,136 points or roughly, 37, 356 points per person and zero fees out of pocket.